6.10.3 Degree Requirements

 II.
 Concentration Modules – Two Modules: Choose two D.Min. modules offered by Westminster in your area of concentration that fulfill this requirement.

 III.
-Elective Modules – Two Modules (These options are designed to allow the student flexibility in supporting their choice of concentration.)
-The following options are available:
+Elective Modules – Two Modules (these options are designed to allow the student flexibility in supporting their choice of concentration):

 Concentration and Elective Modules are offered in August and on rare occasion in January.
 Students in the D.Min. program may upon the approval from the D.Min. director and the Professor of the course take a Ph.D. and Th.M. course offered in January for elective credit.

 IV.
 D.Min.
 General – The D.Min.
 General option is designed to meet the needs of students who are not ordained ministers, but desire the education offered in the D.Min. program.
 This option allows students to replace two required courses with two electives in their area of interest.
 In order to be approved for this option, the applicant must submit to the D.Min.
 Director an Academic Plan Proposal, listing the eight modules that the student plans to take.
 All students will be required to take PR 1 and one required module in his or her area of interest.
 Therefore, the Academic Plan Proposal must include PR 1 and one other required module.
 The remaining six modules can be comprised of two modules within each area of concentration.
 However, an applicant may take all six elective modules in one concentration.
+A maximum of two “non-classroom” modules (e.g., independent studies, transfer credit) is allowed.
 The Academic Plan Proposal must be approved by the D.Min.
 Director and the Practical Theology field committee.

 An example of an academic plan for a D.Min.
 General student interested in the area of counseling: